What to Do in New York City in May 2026

 The Best Places in New York to Grab Afterwork Drinks

 Naturalist Edwin Way Teale may not have been talking about New York City specifically when he famously said “all things seem possible in May,” but he should have been.
-New Yorkers wait all winter long for this special month, when beaches reopen, flowers bloom, events move outdoors, and the sun finally decides to stay a while.
+New Yorkers wait all winter long for this special month, when flowers bloom, events move outdoors, beaches reopen, and the sun finally decides to stay a while.

-After an April full of unpredictable weather, May is the time to get merry and moving, whether you’re strolling through the Brooklyn Botanic Garden, cycling the Five Boro Bike Tour, running a race on Governors Island, or taking on a scavenger hunt through Central Park.
+May is the time to get merry and moving, whether you’re strolling through the Brooklyn Botanic Garden, cycling the Five Boro Bike Tour, running a race on Governors Island, or taking on a scavenger hunt through Central Park.
 If you prefer to take this season to pause and soak in the springtime glory, you might find yourself the perfect sunset-watching perch during Manhattanhenge or score a seat for happy hour at one of Rockefeller Center’s restaurants with a view.
 And this time of year, life truly does imitate art, so browse the Frieze New York art fair or the large-scale John Chamberlain sculptures waiting now on Rockefeller Center’s Center Plaza, and start living your most beautiful, creative May life.

 For the latest announcements on the events and happenings, sign up for The Center Newsletter.